PetroIvaniuk/llms-tools/README.md

 - [Genie](https://cosine.sh/genie) - AI software engineer - achieving a 30% eval score on the industry standard benchmark SWE-Bench.
 Genie is a fine-tuned version of GPT-4o with a larger context window of undisclosed size.
 Genie is able to solve bugs, build features, refactor code, and everything in between either fully autonomously or paired with the user, like working with a colleague, not just a copilot
 - [Devin](https://www.cognition-labs.com/introducing-devin) - first fully autonomous AI software engineer
 - [The AI Scientist](https://github.com/SakanaAI/AI-Scientist) - Towards Fully Automated Open-Ended Scientific Discovery
+- [Dracarys](https://huggingface.co/abacusai/Dracarys-72B-Instruct) - a new family of open LLMs for coding, by Abacus.AI
 - [Qwen2-Math](https://qwenlm.github.io/blog/qwen2-math/) - a series of specialized math language models built upon the Qwen2 LLMs, which significantly outperforms the mathematical capabilities of open-source models
 - [MathPile](https://gair-nlp.github.io/MathPile/) - a diverse and high-quality math-centric corpus comprising about 9.5 billion tokens
 - [magicoder](https://github.com/ise-uiuc/magicoder) - a model family empowered by OSS-Instruct, a novel approach to enlightening LLMs with open-source code snippets for generating low-bias and high-quality instruction data for code